 Furthermore, your flour-to-fat ratio might be off – in this case, it’s probably a result of too much flour.
 Making sure you’re measuring your flour accurately can prevent airy blondies.

-However, you can also warm it up in the microwave and add a scoop of your favorite ice cream on the side.
+If you prefer softer pumpkin blondies, these are best served fresh and warm.
+You can also warm it up in the microwave for 10 – 15 seconds and add a scoop of your favorite ice cream on the side.

 Generally, you can cover these pumpkin blondies on the counter for 2 days.